puppetlabs/puppet-docs/source/guides/custom_facts.markdown

 While external facts provide a mostly-equal way to create variables for Puppet, they have a few drawbacks:

 * An external fact cannot internally reference another fact.
-However, due to parse order, you can reference an external fact from a Ruby fact.
+However, due to parse order, you can reference an external fact from a ruby fact.
 * External executable facts are forked instead of executed within the same process.
 * Although we plan to allow distribution of external facts through Puppet's pluginsync capability, this is not yet supported.
 See [ticket #9546](https://projects.puppetlabs.com/issues/9546)